PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 ## conda Initialisation

-VSCode uses the Windows Terminal PowerShell and therefore requires the Anaconda base environment to be added to the Windows Environmental Variable Path (this should be done automatically when Anaconda is installed using WinGet) or for the Windows Terminal to be initialised.
-Otherwise the following error message will display when attempting to run a Python Script:
+VSCode uses the Windows Terminal PowerShell and therefore requires the Anaconda base environment to be initialised or added to the Windows Environmental Variable Path otherwise the following error message will display when attempting to run a Python Script:

 ```
 conda : The term 'conda' is not recognized as the name of a cmdlet, function, script